openMSL/.github/profile/README.md

 ### SL2 - Traffic Participant Models

-A set of OSI compliant traffic participant models which include pedestrian models, SSP based ALKS systems, automated road users and others to demonstrate closed loop simulations in combination with other sub libraries utilizing open-source simulators like [esmini](https://github.com/esmini/esmini).
+This sub-library is a set of OSI compliant traffic participant models, which include pedestrian models, SSP based ALKS systems, automated road users and others to demonstrate closed loop simulations in combination with other sub-libraries utilizing open-source simulators such as [esmini](https://github.com/esmini/esmini).

 Initiated: Call for participation.
 Get engaged [hello@envited.market](mailto:hello@envited.market)